slburson/misc-extensions/README.md

 where the above features do not do what you want; for instance, if you want a different reader/accessor name for a particular slot than what `define-class` would have used.

+Additionally, if class option `:enforce-slot-types` has a true value, the macro emits code to check the values assigned to slots which have a `:type` option.

+- This is done with an `:after` method on `initialize-instance`, and `:before` methods on the `(setf <writer>)' function for each slot writer/accessor; be aware that if you define such methods yourself, they will conflict, with the most recently compiled taking effect.

+- Also, this option is useful on SBCL, ABCL, ECL, Allegro CL, and LispWorks; but it has no effect on Clozure CL (CCL), which enforces standard-class slot types itself.

 BTW, for GNU Emacs users, if you look at the bottom of `src/define-class.lisp`, you will see an Emacs patch that will improve the fontification of